 Healthy diet associated with low all-cause mortality

-A Healthy Diet Indicator (HDI) score was calculated based on the 1990 Guidelines of WHO on prevention of chronic diseases for men aged 50-70 from Finland, The Netherlands and Italy.
+A Healthy Diet Indicator (HDI) score was calculated based on the 1990 Guidelines of WHO on the prevention of chronic diseases for men aged 50-70 from Finland, The Netherlands, and Italy.
 The 20-year all-cause mortality was 13% lower in the group with the highest compared to the lowest HDI.

 Mediterranean diet related to low all-cause mortality

-In the HALE project the Mediterranean Diet Score (MDS) was associated with a 18% lower and the Mediterranean Adequacy Index (MAI) with a 17% lower 10-year all-cause mortality.
+In the HALE project, the Mediterranean Diet Score (MDS) was associated with an 18% lower and the Mediterranean Adequacy Index (MAI) with a 17% lower 10-year all-cause mortality.
 The MDS and the MAI were both based on foods characteristic of the traditional Mediterranean diet in the 1960s.
-Within these dietary patterns, grains, fruit and fish were most strongly and inversely related to all-cause mortality.
+Within these dietary patterns, grains, fruit, and fish were most strongly and inversely related to all-cause mortality.

-All three scores indicated that a healthy dietary pattern is associated with a lower all-cause mortality.
+All three scores indicated that a healthy dietary pattern is associated with lower all-cause mortality.